-Breastfeeding is different for every woman but some things to expect are:
+Breastfeeding/ chest feeding is different for everyone but some things to expect are:

 - some soreness in the early days as you and baby perfect the latch.
 It should not feel painful.
 If it does, unlatch baby by hooking your little finger into the corner of their mouth and trying again, going back to the basics of a good latch.
 This is a time of learning for you both and soon you'll quickly be able to identify a good latch from the look and feel.
 You can use nipple cream that is safe to leave on your nipple if your nipple feels too sore.